 After offseason overhaul, UCLA defense set for opening test

-LOS ANGELES (AP) When Chip Kelly signed a four-year extension to remain as UCLA's coach, making changes to his defensive staff was at the top of his to-do list.
+LOS ANGELES – When Chip Kelly signed a four-year extension to remain as UCLA’s coach, making changes to his defensive staff was at the top of his to-do list.

 It turned out the offseason changes weren’t just confined to the coaching staff.